Photo copyright: Mark Vessey

 Kerry also wrote the script for HANNAH, which was broadcast on BBC Four, starring Emma Fryer, as part of SKINT, a series of seven 15-minute monologues tackling the subject of poverty in the UK.
 HANNAH tells the story of a mother who is trying to do the best for her child whilst facing homelessness.

-Kerry writes for various publications including The New York Times, Guardian, Big Issue and Press and Journal, and is a columnist for The Herald.
+Kerry writes for various publications including The New York Times, Guardian, Big Issue, Press and Journal, and The Herald.
 In 2022 she was nominated for Columnist of the Year in the Regional Press Awards.
 In 2020, Kerry was elected as a Fellow of the Royal Society of Literature.

 ‘Hudson avoids the usual sentimental clichés and gives us the hope and tough warmth for which she has such a sharp eye.’ — The Guardian